LunarWatcher/NN-chatbot/CONTRIBUTING.md

 ## Documentation writing

 Documentation is necessary to have (in most cases).
 Feel free to expand the documentation available.
 Anything beyond quick setup goes in the wiki, though setup belongs there too.
-The wiki hasn't been created (yet), but it is available.

 ## Issue tagging